apaloczy/omtools/README.md

-# numtools
+# omtools

-Some numerical tools I wrote for a numerical methods class (MAE290B) taken at UCSD.
-Mostly ODE and PDE solvers.
+Objective mapping code I wrote for a data analysis class (SIOC221C) taken at UCSD.

+# TODO

+Fix calculation of gain matrix for the unbiased case.

 # Dependencies